Key takeaways

 Competitor analysis

-Tracking your business performance means you can also track your competitors and compare.
+Tracking your business performance means you can also track your competitors and compare them with your own performance.
 It's an essential step in keeping up with other players in your field.

 Market research helps you realize what products or services are in higher demand and how your competition reacts.
 You may find that your business is doing better in some areas and your competitors take the lead in others.